NoCdtho/OCR-software/ReadMe.md

 ﻿# OCR-Software

-Building a custom CRNN model for image text and tablular text along with table recognition Using publaynet and MJSynth dataset for training the model
+Building a OCR software for image text and tablular text along with table recognition Using publaynet and MJSynth dataset for training the models.

+Training a CRNN model for image text recognition and YOLO model for table and table cell recognition.